hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 [haskell/haskell-language-server]: https://github.com/haskell/haskell-language-server/blob/ee0a0cc78352c961f641443eea89a26b9e1d3974/hls-plugin-api/src/Ide/Types.hs

 When a host language does not provide enough static capabilities needed for convenient development, some programmers go especially insane and create whole new compile-time metalanguages and eDSLs atop of existing ones.
-Thus, inconsistency has the treacherous property of transforming into biformity:
+Thus, **inconsistency has the treacherous property of transforming into biformity**:

 <ul>
 <li>